 (This tour can be taken in conjunction with our tour Oregon in Summer.)

-Day 1: Our tour begins with a 4pm pickup at the airport and then an introductory meeting at 5:30pm at our hotel in Ashland followed by a walk to dinner.
+Day 1: Our tour begins with a transfer from the airport and then an introductory meeting at 5:30pm at our hotel in Ashland followed by a walk to dinner.

 Days 2-4: Our first birding will likely be near Ashland in a valley surrounded by forested hills.
 The oak and madrone woodlands are home to the common California Scrub-Jay along with the more local California and Spotted Towhees, Oak Titmouse, White-breasted Nuthatch, and Acorn Woodpecker.
 Bushtit, Lesser Goldfinch, and Black-capped Chickadee are common garden birds in town, and even American Dipper can be found in the city park.
 As we wander farther from town, the back roads through mixed conifer forests are good for Mountain Quail, Sooty Grouse, and Northern Pygmy-Owl, three of the harder to locate western specialties.
 Options for other birding days might include Mt.
 Ashland, where wildflowers attract several kinds of butterflies and searching for Great Gray Owl, which breeds in all the surrounding mountains.
 If we have the energy, we can even spend a few post-theater minutes looking for Western Screech-Owl in the park behind the theaters or even driving farther for Flammulated or Northern Saw-whet Owl.
 We’ll be back each day for our scheduled 1:30 pm or 8:00 p.m. theater performance.
 Nights in Ashland.